 The Drug and Medical Device Committee is the preeminent continuing legal education organization for trial counsel, corporate counsel and risk management professionals who are involved in the defense of drug and medical device litigation.
 Committee members explore a diverse selection of product areas, such as biologicals/vaccines, blood products, medical devices, over-the-counter and prescription drugs and much more.

 In the last year, the Drug and Medical Device Committee has been a part of several important and successful programs and initiatives.
+For example, the Committee continues to plan and present webcasts on the most up-to-date topics for drug and device defense counsel.
+Our most recent webcast featured an excellent presentation focused on preemption in pharmaceutical litigation post-Mensing.

 The Committee also produces its popular Litigation Primer for lawyers new to the practice.
 This one-day program brings together many of the most outstanding trial lawyers and in-house counsel in the country to share their experiences with younger lawyers.
 Topics during the 2012 Primer included the FDA regulatory system, defenses in drug and medical device litigation, medical causation, the law of failure to warn claims and a number of other key topics for the new practitioner.
 The Litigation Primer is next slated for September 2014.

 The Drug and Medical Device Committee is one of DRI's largest committees, and there are endless opportunities to become involved.
-Please contact Scott Sayler or Jim Rogers if you are interested in becoming active in the Committee.
+Please contact Scott Sayler or Jim Rodgers if you are interested in becoming active in the Committee.